 By far and away the most significant development, however, is the demolition and replacement of the structure that was located behind the main reception area.

 This is being replaced by a modern four-storey building which will include a wide range of specialist facilities including a Performing Arts Centre including Recording Studios and Practice Rooms, a Food Technology Centre and a range of Science Laboratories to replace those deemed previously unfit for purpose by the KHDA.
 These facilities will enable the College to place additional focus on Creativity (Drama, Music and Arts - though not Design Technology).

-The College, with its additional classrooms, hopes to be able to expand student numbers from around the current just below 700 to approximately 800 students - not a major expansion and one that is designed to keep the friendly, smaller school feel that is much appreciated by students and parents.
+The College, with its additional classrooms, hopes to be able to expand student numbers in the Secondary school from around the current just below 700 to approximately 800 students - not a major expansion and one that is designed to keep the friendly, smaller school feel that is much appreciated by students and parents.

 What the inspectors say

 The decision to merge Manor Primary School with The English College in early 2019 meant that the first inspection of the Primary School, planned for the 2018-19 academic year, took place in combination with the eleventh inspection of the College.
 The English College was again rated Good for the eleventh year in a row, in fact a rating it has held since inspections began.